-I used this technique when I decided to settle down for six months in Medellin, Colombia, by renting out two bedrooms in my three-bedroom house for about $20 per night.
+I used this technique when I decided to settle down in Medellin, Colombia, by renting out two bedrooms in my three-bedroom house for about $20 per night.

 It works by taking advantage of credit card offers which reward you with miles for becoming a new customer, thanks to a number of “hacks” you can meet the minimum requirements to redeem to the offer without spending any additional money out of your own pocket.
 The miles are then yours to keep.

 I’ve used miles to fly home for Christmas when flies are crazy expensive (saving my about $700 out of pocket), I’ve used miles to fly overseas, including flying first class (with access to the airport lounges during layovers) for only $118.